Adderall Addiction And Abuse

 If Adderall is taken as prescribed by a doctor, the probability of developing an addiction to this substance is extremely unlikely.
 However, with the number of Adderall prescriptions on the rise, the drug is now easily accessible in medicine cabinets across the country.
 Those who have no medical reason to be using Adderall are increasingly taking the drug in large doses to achieve a high similar to that of cocaine users.

-The amphetamine in Adderall will cause hyperstimulation throughout the brain and body which. in turn. makes users feel stronger, more self-assured and energized.
-The extra confidence and energy allows those who abuse Adderall to accomplish more than they normally would without the drug.
+The amphetamine in Adderall will cause hyperstimulation throughout the brain and body. in turn. makes users feel stronger, more self-assured and energized.
+The extra confidence and energy allow those who abuse Adderall to accomplish more than they normally would without the drug.
 Due to this, it has become increasingly popular for those looking to boost mental and physical performance.
 Adderall also suppresses appetite and is often abused by those looking to lose weight.

 However, the longer a person continues to use Adderall to stimulate alertness, increase concentration or lose weight, the more the body and brain will begin to rely on the substance for these things.
 Eventually, someone who regularly abuses Adderall will become unable to concentrate or function day to day without the help of the drug.
 This mental and physical dependence is what perpetuates Adderall abuse and addiction.